Azure/aks-engine/docs/topics/scale.md

 ## Prerequisites

 All the commands in this guide require both the Azure `az` CLI tool and the `aks-engine` binary tool.
-Follow the [quickstart guide](../tutorials/quickstart.md) before continuing if you're creating your first Kubernetes cluster using aks-engine.
+Follow the [quickstart guide](../tutorials/quickstart.md) before continuing if you're creating a Kubernetes cluster using AKS Engine for the first time.

-This guide assumes you already have deployed a cluster using `aks-engine`.
+This guide assumes you already have a running cluster deployed using the `aks-engine` CLI.
 For more details on how to do that see [deploy](deploy.md) or [generate](generate.md).

 ## Scale

 The `aks-engine scale` command can increase or decrease the number of nodes in an existing agent pool in an AKS Engine-created Kubernetes cluster.
 The command takes a desired node count, which means that you don't have any control over the naming of any new nodes, if the desired count is greater than the current number of nodes in the target pool (though generally new nodes are named incrementally from the "last" node); and you don't have any control over which nodes will be removed, if the desired node count is less than the current number of nodes in the target pool.
 For clusters that are relatively "static", using `aks-engine scale` may be appropriate.
-For highly dynamic clusters that want to take advantage of real-time, load-derived scaling, we recommend the `cluster-autoscaler` project, which we document [here](../../examples/addons/cluster-autoscaler/README.md).
+For highly dynamic clusters that want to take advantage of real-time, load-derived scaling, we recommend running `cluster-autoscaler` in your cluster, which we document [here](../../examples/addons/cluster-autoscaler/README.md).

-Also note that for VMSS-backed node pools (the current AKS Engine default), scale in operations will *not* cordon and drain nodes before they are removed.
-This is because for VMSS node pools `aks-engine scale` is simply a thin wrapper around the VMSS API, and the VMSS API doesn't have any functionality to communicate with the Kubernetes application layer and cordon an drain nodes prior to removing instances from the VMSS.
-For this reason, again, we recommend using `cluster-autoscaler` with VMSS node pools.
+Also note that for VMSS-backed node pools (the current AKS Engine default), scale "in" operations will *not* cordon and drain nodes before they are removed.
+This is because for VMSS node pools `aks-engine scale` is simply a thin wrapper around the VMSS API, and the VMSS API doesn't have any awareness of the Kubernetes application layer in order to cordon an drain nodes prior to removing instances from the VMSS.
+For this reason, again, we recommend using `cluster-autoscaler` with VMSS node pools for clusters with regular, period scaling requirements in both directions (both "in" and "out").

-The example below will assume you have a cluster deployed and the API model originally used to deploy that cluster is stored at `_output/<dnsPrefix>/apimodel.json`.
+The example below will assume you have a cluster deployed, and that the API model originally used to deploy that cluster is stored at `_output/<dnsPrefix>/apimodel.json`.
 It will also assume there is a node pool named "agentpool1" in your cluster.

 To scale the cluster you will run a command like: